 This is a bit bigger of a list because a wedding is the LAST place you want to realize you left something at home.
 I also pack almost twice as much gear because my wife is my second shooter with most of my “back-up” gear.

 Nikon D750 with battery grip

-Wide angle lens for establishing shots at the venue - either 24-120mm or 15mm depending on location
+Wide angle lens depending on the venue - 15mm f2.4

 Nikon F100 film camera loaded with film for the lighting conditions of the day (Portra 160, 400 or 800).
 This camera will have one of my prime lenses mounted for quick switches.

 Bearloga Harness to hold both cameras

 Nikon SB700 speed light with batteries for the reception

 Prime Lenses - 50mm f1.8 or 85mm f1.8

 Usually helping keep track of the camera bag/helping carry extra lens

 When I set out to create this post, I honestly didn’t expect to pack it full of so much information… but I’m glad I did!
 This is the info I wish someone had shared with me when I first got started.
 Maybe I wouldn’t have wasted so much time obsessing over gear I thought I HAD to have, or wasted money on gear that was bad or unnecessary!